Part 1. Vision, Mission, and Values Statements.

 Subpart A. Board.
 “Board” refers to the Board of Trustees of Minnesota State.

 Subpart D. College Procedure.
 “College procedure” refers to a statement(s) outlining the particular process to accomplish its related policy.
-Procedure is approved by the Anoka-Ramsey Community College President and shall be consistent with Minnesota State Board policy and system procedure.
+Procedure is ultimately approved by the Anoka-Ramsey Community College President and shall be consistent with Minnesota State Board policy and procedure.

 Subpart E. Policy Proposal.
 “Policy proposal” means the written request to adopt a new policy or to amend or repeal an existing policy.